 Vermont is the home of Bernie Sanders, a self-described democratic socialist with very leftists views who ran for president unsuccessfully in 2016 and is running again in 2020.
 He received 71% of the vote in Vermont in 2016.

 With 31% of voters identifying as liberal, Washington is the fourth-most liberal state in the United States.
 28% of voters identify as conservative, giving Washington a liberal advantage of 3 points.
 Moderates have the largest percentage of voters, with 37%.
 In the 2016 presidential election, 52.5% of voters voted Democratic.

 New York is the fifth-most liberal state in the U.S. 30% of voters identify as liberal in New York versus 27% who identify as conservative, giving New York a 3-point liberal advantage.
 New York is geographically split, a majority of upstate areas vote conservative, and the larger metro areas vote liberal.
 In the 2016 presidential election, 59% of voters voted Democratic.

 New Hampshire is the sixth-most liberal state in a tie with New York at 30%.
 New Hampshire is 28% conservative, giving it a slightly less liberal advantage than New York of 2 points.
 In the 2016 presidential election, 46.8% of voters voted Democratic, only a 0.3% lead over those who voted Republican (46.5%).

-Maryland legalized gay marriage, pushed for major gun restriction, and imposed tax increase, among other progressive policies.
+Maryland legalized gay marriage, pushed for major gun restrictions, and imposed tax increases, among other progressive policies.

 The top ten most liberal urban areas in the United States, starting with the most liberal city in America, include the following: